bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both `.forEach` & `.map` are array iterators.
+The big difference between them is that `.map` allows us to transform the array by creating a new one without harming the original array, whereas `.forEach` modifies the existing array.

 2. What is the difference between a function and a method?

+Everything in Javascript is an object, so a function is an object.
+A method is a function that's inside another function (or object).

 3. What is closure?

+A closure is a nested function which gives you access to an outer function scope.

 4. Describe the four rules of the 'this' keyword.

+* 1. Window (or Global) binding - the value of this will be the window object or the global scope where all the javascript is.
+This can be avoided by typing in "use strict" at the top of your code.
+* 2. Implicit binding - when a function is called by a preceding dot, whatever is to the left of the dot is what "this" will be referencing.
+* 3. New binding - when a function is invoked using the "new" keyword.
+These are used with the constructor function.
+* 4. Explicit binding - "call", "apply", "bind" keywords are used to override what the "this" keyword is pointing to.

 5. Why do we need super() in an extended class?

+`super()` is used for a child function which calls the parent class.
+It is used to avoid duplciating the constructor parts that are common between a parent and child element and providing fine control over constructor syntax.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
 - [ ] Add your team lead as a Reviewer on the Pull-request
 - [ ] TL then will count the HW as done by  merging the branch back into master.